-I was sharing a bottle of wine the other day with a friend I’ll call “George” (because her name is George), a fellow bus rider, albeit on another line.
+I was sharing a bottle of wine the other day with a friend I’ll call “George” (because her name is George), a fellow bus rider.
 We agreed that there should be rules, posted rules, to riding the bus.
-Here’s the preliminary list:
+Knowing your keen interest in the silly things we do while under the influence, I hereby post the preliminary list:

 George and Pearl’s Rules to Riding the Bus:

-2. In the same vein, it’s quite clear, by the shape of the seats, where your butt goes and where my butt goes.
-Please respect my butt’s right to sit in its own seat by keeping your butt in yours.
+In the same vein, it’s quite clear, by the shape of the seats, where your butt goes and where my butt goes.
+Please respect my butt’s right to sit in its own seat by keeping your butt under control.

-5. If you end up standing because all the seats have been taken, please step to the back of the bus.
-Everyone standing at the front/next to the bus driver makes it difficult for those who get on after you to maneuver.
+If you end up standing because all the seats have been taken, please step to the back of the bus.
+If we have lumps of people standing at the front/next to the bus driver, it makes it difficult for those who get on after you to maneuver.
 Come toward the back.
 No one will bite you.
 Unless, of course, we’ve all turned into zombies, in which case, all I can say is “Braaaaaiiiiiinnnnnnnnnssss”.

 There were more rules, I’m sure, but like I said, there was a bottle of wine involved.